enkidevs/curriculum/javascript/javascript-playground-questions/beginning-and-end-pairs/README.md

 name: Beginning and end Pairs

-description: Create a program to output the first and last, second and second to last, and so on from a list.
+description: Create a program to output the first and last, second and second to last, and so on from an array.

 aspects:
   - workout